How to Run Batch File Without the CMD Window

 start /min "yourbatchfile.bat"

-echo This will run in a minimized window.
+echo This will run in a small window.

 pause

-In this example, the @echo off command turns off the display of the command prompt commands.
-The start /min cmd.exe command starts a new instance of the command prompt in a minimized window.
-Finally, the echo command displays a message in the minimized window, and the pause command waits for the user to press a key before closing the window.
+In this setup, the @echo off command stops the display of command prompt commands.
+The start /min cmd.exe command opens a new command prompt window that’s small.
+The echo command then shows a message in the small window, and the pause command waits for you to press a key before the window closes.

 run batch file in minimized window

-To use Hidden Start, download and install the tool from the developer’s website.
-Once installed, open a command prompt and navigate to the directory where Hidden Start is installed.
-To run your batch file in a hidden window, use the following command:
+To use Hidden Start, download and install it from the NTWind Software website.
+Open a command prompt and go to where Hidden Start is installed.
+To run your batch file without showing a window, type this command:

 hstart /NOCONSOLE "C:\Path\To\Your\BatchFile.bat"

-In this command, the /NOCONSOLE option tells Hidden Start to run the batch file in a hidden window.
-The file path should point to the location of your batch file.
+This command makes Hidden Start run the batch file without showing a window.
+The file path should be where your batch file is.

-To run your batch file in a minimized window, use the following command:
+To run your batch file in a small window, type this:

 hstart /NOCONSOLE /MINIMIZED "C:\Path\To\Your\BatchFile.bat"